hinata9276/FPGA_SC/MATLAB(new)/MNIST_SC/readme.md

 3) All the SC functions are contained in the Appendix section in the live script.

 Expected results:

 Binary CNN accuracy = 0.9836

-Stochastic Computing CNN accuracy =
+Stochastic Computing CNN accuracy = 0.9826 (0.1% accuracy degradation!)